mauriciocarbajal/lithium-cli/README.md

 ## How do I use it?

-Ok, a nice start would be to know what greek modes are.
-Ok, not happening.

-So quick things to be aware of:
+Before, some basic theory:
-`I IIm IIIm IV V7 VIm VIIØ` are the diatonic chords of a scale.
+`I IIm IIIm IV V7 VIm VIIØ` are the diatonic chords of a major scale.

-For instance, C major: `C Dm Em F G7 Am BØ`
+For instance, chords for C major scale: `C Dm Em F G7 Am BØ`

-This chords are mapped to keys `A S D F G H J`, with barely decent voicings (I'm not a piano player)
+This chords are mapped to keys `a s d f g h j`, with basic voices movement (I'm not a piano player)

-The thing is, many popular songs never go outside their key.
+Many popular songs never go outside their key.
 What's more, they don't even use all seven chords.

-Take "Let it be"
+Take "Let it be":

 ```
 C G Am F
 C G F C
 ```

-So you would simply play.
+So run keys-harmony in your terminal and simply play:
 ```
 a g h f
 a g f a
 ```

-Keep in mind that you must think of I, IV and V and not think of "How do I play a D chord"
+Keep in mind that you must think of I, IV and V and not think of "How do I play a D chord", this is a good exercise.

 If you are familiarized with things like `IIm-V7-I`, you will find this key mapping not random at all.